Z11/robe-tech-blog/posts/javascript-array-and-objects.md

 ---
-title: 'Careful passing arrays and objects in Javascript !!!
-Specially with BIG data sets.'
+title: 'The dangers of using arrays and objects in Javascript'
 tags: ["javascript", "nodejs"]
 published: true
 date: '2020-01-06'